loukesio/applied-bioinformatics-thesis/README.md

 ### Data Sources

 Our Data source is Autoimmune Diseases Explorer (https://adex.genyo.es), a database that integrates 82 curated transcriptomics and methylation studies covering 5609 samples for some of the most common autoimmune diseases.
 The database provides, in an easy-to-use environment, advanced data analysis and statistical methods for exploring omics datasets, including meta-analysis, differential expression or pathway analysis.
+Here is the paper related to the adex database https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04268-4 and here is the github repository of the paper https://github.com/GENyO-BioInformatics/ADEx_public

 | Acronym | Full Term |